 Do I need to give my bearded dragons vitamins and minerals?

 Bearded dragons have a higher need for dietary calcium than phosphorus, especially when they are young and their bones are growing.
-Generally, veterinarians recommend that 2-3 times per week, you LIGHTLY sprinkle food offered to bearded dragons with a calcium powder (calcium gluconate, lactate, or carbonate) not containing vitamin D3, and an additional 2-3 times a week, you LIGHTLY sprinkle food with a calcium powder containing vitamin D3.
-In addition, once a week, you should provide a LIGHT sprinkling of a general reptile mineral supplement on the food.
-Supplements should be dusted onto small portions of salads or moist foods, and those portions should be fed first to ensure that the bearded dragon consumes them.
+Generally, veterinarians recommend that you LIGHTLY sprinkle a ‘Phosphorus-free’ calcium powder (calcium gluconate, lactate, or carbonate) on their food daily.
+Additionally, you can LIGHTLY sprinkle food with a calcium powder containing vitamin D3 two to three times per week.
+Supplements should be dusted onto small portions of salads or moist foods, and those portions should be fed first to ensure that your bearded dragon consumes them.

 A common problem seen in pet bearded dragons is inappropriate supplementation with calcium and vitamins (especially vitamin D3) and minerals.
-Check with your veterinarian for specific recommendations about supplementing your pet's diet.
+Ask your veterinarian for specific recommendations about supplementing your pet's diet.

 What about water?

 Different types of bearded dragons may have slightly different nutritional needs.
-Opinions vary regarding the most appropriate diet for captive bearded dragons, and our knowledge and understanding of this subject continues to grow and change.
-Please discuss your bearded dragon’s specific dietary needs (based on his age, weight, and health status) with a reptile-savvy veterinarian familiar with your lizard.
+Opinions vary regarding the most appropriate diet for captive bearded dragons and our knowledge and understanding of this subject continues to evolve.
+Please discuss your bearded dragon’s specific dietary needs (based on his age, weight, and health status) with a reptile-savvy veterinarian.

-Remember – always WASH YOUR HANDS THOROUGHLY after feeding, cleaning, and handling a bearded dragon, as they can carry bacteria and parasites that may not be harmful to them but that may affect us.
+ALWAYS WASH YOUR HANDS THOROUGHLY after feeding, cleaning, and handling a bearded dragon, as they can carry bacteria and parasites that may not be harmful to them but might be to humans.